CTET Syllabus 2023 (Released) – Download Complete Syllabus PDF Here Subject Wise

 II.
 Language – I 30 Questions

-Latest Applications For Various UG & PG Courses Open 2023
+Latest Applications For Various UG & PG Courses Open 2025

-- SAGE Bhopal, | Admissions Open for All Courses 2023.
+- Lovely Professional University | Admissions Open for All Courses 2025.
 Apply Now

-- ITM Business School | Admissions Open for All Courses 2023.
+- UPES, Dehradun | Admissions Open for All Courses 2025.
 Apply Now

-- Pimpri Chinchwad University | Admissions Open for All Courses 2023.
+- Amrita B.Tech | Admissions Open for All Courses 2025.
 Apply Now

-- Jaipur National University | Admissions Open for All Courses 2023.
+- Chandigarh University | Admissions Open for All Courses 2025.
 Apply Now

 Reading unseen passages – two passages one prose or drama and one poem with questions on comprehension, inference, grammar and verbal ability (Prose passage may be literary, scientific, narrative or discursive)

-- Criticalperspective on the role of grammar in learning a language for communicating ideas verbally and in written form
+- Critical perspective on the role of grammar in learning a language for communicating ideas verbally and in written form

 - Challenges of teaching language in a diverse classroom; language difficulties, errors and disorders